 Linear time history analysis with the equivalent stiffness and damping.

-Response spectrum analysis with the equivalent stiffness and damping ((Chapter 6).
+Response spectrum analysis with the equivalent stiffness and damping (Chapter 6).
 This together with the equivalent stiffness and damping resemble ASCE 7 process for base isolation (Chapter Error!
 Reference source not found.).

-In the project, it has been verified that the three approaches produce close responses
+In the project, it has been verified that the three approaches produce close responses.

 Cyclic force-displacement behavior of washer stacks

 This chapter is on the measurement of force-displacement behavior of Belleville washer stacks.
-As will be seen in Chapters 5 and 6, this is the primary information required to predict the seismic response of rigid equipment (besides mass, moment of inertia of the equipment itself and support structure stiffness).
+As will be seen in Chapters 5 and 6, this is the primary information required to predict the seismic response of rigid equipment (mass, moment of inertia of the equipment itself and support structure stiffness).